 A decorative ceiling thimble can be installed on a flat ceiling through which the vent passes.
-The decorative ceiling thimble is used to cover the firestop.
+The decorative ceiling thimble is used to cover the firestop, which is installed according to section 8.C.

 - Seal the gap between the vent pipe and firestop using high temperature silicone to prevent cold air infiltration. - Install the decorative ceiling thimble by sliding it up to the ceiling and attaching it using the provided screws.